-A flurry of swinging fists—even a swinging wooden plank being used as a makeshift weapon.
+A flurry of swinging fists and makeshift weapons.
 Occasionally, there would be a burst of light and a shout.

 Maria slipped through the crowded deck, sliding her foot underneath legs and her blade into bodies with graceful ease.
-Her current crew compared to her previous one four months ago was a bit lacking in the combat arena.
+Her current crew compared to her previous one was a bit lacking in the combat arena.
 She had only picked up a handful of additional members since the incident with Leona, and so a large portion of her ship consisted of just Morandi and his men who were still sailors at heart.
-What they lacked in physical prowess, however, they made up for in steely determination.

 More fun for herself, Maria supposed as she plucked one of the invaders off of the former sailor Giorgio who was fending off two knife-wielding attackers with a broom.
 She disarmed them with a swish and flick of her blade and used their weapons to pin them to the side of the ship by stabbing right through their hands.